HatemMS2012/WikidataFNAligner/README.md

 - leveyDepDisco.zip: word embedding based on dependency graphs (more on information [here](https://levyomer.wordpress.com/2014/04/25/dependency-based-word-embeddings/))
 - GoogleNewsDicoIndexCOL.zip: the GoogleNews word embeddings provided by [word2vec](http://word2vec.googlecode.com/).

-Next, unzip these files and update hms.embedding.WordEmbeddingSpace to refer to the location of the containing folders on your disk.
+Next, unzip these files and update [WordEmbeddingSpace](src/hms/embedding/WordEmbeddingSpace.java) to refer to the location of the containing folders on your disk.

 ### NLP Jar